 Terence’s love of music extends into many areas outside the classical repertoire, including ethic, folk and jazz.
 He writes and arranges music and has led and participated in a number of mixed groups that have appeared at the Woodford/Maleny Folk Festivals.
 Previously Terence has played mandolin, double bass and Chinese instruments in Irish, Jewish and Chinese ensembles respectively as well as double bass in comedy groups and his own quirky music ensembles such as “His Mistress’s Voice”, a string quintet with vocalist.
 Terence also conducts choirs, directs theatrical groups, sings opera and organises musical/theatrical events.
 His productions have ranged from his adaptation of an excerpt from “The Marriage of Figaro” to community-based productions of “Henry V” and “The Merchant of Venice”.

-Currently Terence plays violin in the Amadeus Orchestra and teaches piano privately at St John’s College.
+Currently Terence plays violin in the Amadeus Orchestra and teaches piano privately.
 He is an accomplished pianist and musician with extensive experience that runs the full gamut of musical genres: singing punk in pubs to Christmas carols in the mall, playing bush-band mandolin in “Cloudland” to Chinese music in Art galleries; accompanying exams for AMEB to piano performances in City Hall; conducting choirs ranging in styles including Swizz yodelling choirs, African, renaissance, multicultural and contemporary music.
 For over thirty years he has been actively engaged in and contributed substantially to the music life of many communities.